 Though each new tent city in Strathcona and Vancouver seems to elicit fresh shock and outrage from local government, police, and elites, the existence of encampments in Vancouver is more common than not and the Strathcona neighbourhood is no exception.
 Following the onset of the Great Depression in the 1930s, the housing crisis intensified in Vancouver and Strathcona.
 Low wages proved unable to match high rents and an endemic shortage of affordable housing, leading to regular evictions.
 In a June 1931 report to Vancouver’s Mayor and Council, officials estimated there were at least four East End ‘hobo jungles’ or encampments in the area to the east of False Creek, housing more than 1,000 people (the East End was later renamed Strathcona).

 The local state responded with overwhelming force.
 By September 1931, city crews raided, demolished and burned each of the tent cities.1 Like tent cities today, each encampment had forged its own separate community, built on bonds of survival and political solidarity.
 The jungle near the Georgia viaduct sheltered up to 200 unemployed residents and was known as a place to drink in relative isolation from the enforcement of temperance and prohibition.
 In contrast, an encampment of unemployed workers perceived to be more sober and “respectable” was set up near Dunlevy Avenue.
+Like most of the camps, this encampment excluded Chinese residents.
 Another 100 men lived in shacks near the Great Northern Railway buildings.
 Lastly, the jungle at Prior and Campbell Avenue housed many immigrant workers laid off from the logging industry.
 This was also the location of the city dump, and the exact location of today’s Strathcona Park.2

 Anti-Communist Repression in Strathcona